duncantl/RecursiveSource/README.md

+# Source

+A long, long time ago I implemented a version of the source() function that could track the files it was sourcing recursively.
+This would 1) facilitate resolving files relative to different files being source and 2) allow the code being sourced to check from where they were being sourced.

-The source()  function has chdir parameter that temporarily changes the current working directory to that of the file being sourced.
+The source()  function now has a `chdir` parameter that temporarily changes the current working directory to that of the file being sourced.
 This means commands such as readLines, read.table, readxl, ... in the file being sourced can continue to be "local" to the